PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 As shown above, repositories can be referenced directly through interactive prompts with `prefect deploy` or in a `prefect.yaml`.
 When authentication is needed, Secret or Credential blocks can be referenced, and in some cases created automatically through interactive deployment creation prompts.

-Another option for authentication is for the [worker](/concepts/work-pools/#worker-overview) to have access to the the storage location via SSH keys.

 ## Next steps